Moonstroke/C-Array/README.md

 ## Usage

-These implementations can not contain primitive types, only pointers, including pointers to primitive types, though.
+These implementations can not contain primitive types, only pointers -- however this includes pointers to primitive types.

+As for any C library, the modules can be accessed by including the headers in the user's source files (e.g. `#include <CODS/cods.h>`) and by linking the library during compilation (e.g. `-lCODS` on GCC).